 Steve Sempier, Ph.D. – Based in Ocean Springs, Mississippi, with the Mississippi-Alabama Sea Grant Consortium, Steve has worked on several Gulf-wide issues, including the Gulf of Mexico Research Plan and a Gulf of Mexico hydrological restoration program through a partnership with the NOAA Restoration Center.
 He coordinates the overall outreach effort and synthesizes the results for GoMRI.
 Email: email@example.com

-Tara Skelton – Based in Ocean Springs, Mississippi, with the Mississippi-Alabama Sea Grant Consortium, Tara has served as a science writer for GoMRI and the CONsortium for oil spill exposure pathways in COastal River-Dominated Ecosystems (CONCORDE).
+Tara Skelton – Based in Ocean Springs, Mississippi, with the Mississippi-Alabama Sea Grant Consortium, Tara has served as a science writer for GoMRI and other marine science research consortia.
 She supports the oil spill specialists in the development of outreach products and manages the website.
-Phone: (228)818-8825.
+Contact Tara for hard copies of the team’s outreach publications.
 Email: firstname.lastname@example.org

 LaDon Swann, Ph.D. – Based in Mobile, Alabama, LaDon serves as the director of the Mississippi-Alabama Sea Grant Consortium and Auburn University Marine Programs, and as the PI of the oil spill science outreach program.
 Responsible for implementing practical solutions to coastal issues through competitive research, graduate student training, extension and outreach and K-12 education, LaDon also conducts research on shellfish aquaculture and habitat restoration.
 He has over 25 years of experience designing, delivering and evaluating adult education programs.
 The Tennessee native worked 10 years with the Illinois-Indiana Sea Grant College Program at Purdue University, where he earned a Ph.D. in curriculum and instruction for adults.
 He also served as a U.S. Peace Corps volunteer in Togo, West Africa, in the mid-1980s.
 Email: email@example.com